TuxVinyards/qqX/README.md

 - Fix SHA wget 302 error

+### Dev

+- Try branch 'qe 4.9.5 - mac' for fixes to get quickemu system code running.
+Plus adds a new macos runtime to FreeBird.

+- FreeSpirit remains currently unchanged and as older FreeBird.
+More later.

+- Current problems with Quickemu are with Spicy display failure and with Width and Height mouse interaction in SDL.

+- Plus work in progress still for MacOS and for Windows language support.

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI

 - Full process & version controlled wrapping of both Quickemu & Quickget